gabrielecanepa/zsh-custom/plugins/README.md

 ## Plugins

-For each plugin, you can print an help message with `<plugin> help`.
+For each plugin, print an help message with `<plugin-name> help`.

 #### [`profile`](https://github.com/gabrielecanepa/zsh-custom/blob/master/plugins/profile/profile.plugin.zsh) 👤

-A powerful plugin to manage your local shell profile and configuration files.
+A powerful plugin to manage your shell profile and configuration files.

 **N.B.** To use this plugin you must have a `dotfiles` folder in the specified `Working directory`.
-The script will create a symbolic link in the right system folder for each file in this repository (check the supported formats [here](https://github.com/gabrielecanepa/zsh-custom/blob/master/plugins/profile/profile.plugin.zsh#L126-L159)).
+The script will create a symbolic link in the right system folder for each file you place in this folder (check the supported formats [here](profile/profile.plugin.zsh#L126-L159)).

 #### [`gatekeeper`](https://github.com/gabrielecanepa/zsh-custom/blob/master/plugins/gatekeeper/gatekeeper.plugin.zsh) 🔓